 John entered the room, he was angry.
 He looked at Ruth.

 This is telling.
 You have just clearly told the reader that John is angry.
 So we have an image of john and he’s angry.
-So what is angry for John?
-We don’t know because you haven’t shown us anything.
-Remember everyone reacts differently to emotions and stimuli.
+But you haven’t painted a picture for the reader so there is a lack of connection.

 Pretty obvious that they both state the same things in different ways.
 John goes into a room and looks at Ruth.